Harry Potter: Hogwarts Mystery

-Harry Potter: Hogwarts Mystery is a role-playing video game developed and published by Jam City under license from Portkey Games.
+Harry Potter: Hogwarts Mystery is a 2018 role-playing video game developed and published by Jam City.
 The game is set in the Wizarding World and based on the Harry Potter novels written by J.K.
 Rowling.
 Hogwarts Mystery follows a player character entering the fictional school of Hogwarts and is set before the events of the novels.
 The game released on 25 April 2018 for Android and iOS devices.
 Many of the actors from the Harry Potter film series provided their voices for the game.

 The game received generally negative reviews from critics.
 Reviewers noted the game's use of the Wizarding World to be a positive, but many were highly critical of the microtransactions present.
-These transactions, especially those used to regain the in-game energy system, were near-universally panned.
-The game has grossed an estimated $110 million as of March 2019.
+These transactions, especially those used to regain the in-game energy system, were near-universally panned for how they would constantly break the game's pacing.
+The game has grossed an estimated $400 million as of June 2022.

 Gameplay and premise

 Harry Potter: Hogwarts Mystery is a role-playing video game set in the Harry Potter universe established by J. K. Rowling's series of novels.
 The game is set between Harry Potter's birth and his enrollment at Hogwarts.
 The game revolves around the player character's journey through life at the school.
-They can attend magic classes, learn spells, battle rivals, date characters, play quiddich and embark on quests.
+They can attend magic classes, learn spells, battle rivals, date characters, play quidditch and embark on quests.
 Through the game's encounter system, players make choices that affect the game's narrative, though sometimes these choices are locked if the player's statistics are not high enough.
 Players can interact with characters from the series, such as Albus Dumbledore, Rubeus Hagrid and Severus Snape.

 "Energy" is used to perform tasks throughout the game, which regenerate over time.
 Players tap on the screen to move the character between places.
 The player also gains different levels of courage, empathy, and knowledge by making choices in game, with higher levels of a particular attribute allowing the player to choose some different dialogue options in game and change interactions with other students and staff.